AI-Governance-Lab/k8s-ai-agent-multicloud-rag-iac/README.md

 3. Pluggable LLM provider selection at runtime
 4. Advanced observability and job orchestration
 5. Optional: additional vector DB backends and secret

+---

+📌 Notes
+This repository is maintained as part of my personal learning and PoC development for AI Governance.